ros2/ros2_documentation/source/How-To-Guides/Installation-Troubleshooting.rst

 rosdep install error ``homebrew: Failed to detect successful installation of [qt5]``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-While following the :doc:`Creating a workspace <../Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace>` tutorial, you might encounter the following error stating that ``rosdep`` failes to install Qt5.
+While following the :doc:`Creating a workspace <../Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace>` tutorial, you might encounter the following error stating that ``rosdep`` fails to install Qt5.

 .. code-block:: bash